 Mental disease is way more prevalent than we realise.
 It’s concealed, as people don’t speak up their mind.
 In US, 1 in every 5 adults lives with a mental illness (SAMHSA) .
 In world, one person commits suicide every 40 seconds, because of mental depression (WHO).
 That’s the reason why mental health is important.

 ‘Mental health issue’ is the deadliest pandemic today.
-So if you are suffering from it too then, you are not abnormal or weak or a failure.
+Sadly we do not have a study curriculum in place to teach us how to be mentally strong and fearless.
+If you are suffering from mental health issue too then, you are not abnormal or weak or a failure.
 You are just human.

 Share this post among your friends and let them know how to be mentally strong and fearless.
 Help yourself and help people around you to deal with it.
 Be compassionate and be kind.
-Give your opinion regarding mental health awareness in the comment section below.
+Give your suggestion on how to be mentally strong and fearless in the comment section below.

 - NIMH (National institute of mental health) ; mental illness.